Chicago Med: North America

+Asia

 In Malaysia, the series aired on PRIMEtime for five seasons, then moved to Showcase.
 In Southeast Asia, the series aired on Rock Entertainment for more seasons.
+In Türkiye, Season 10 is streaming on TODTv.

+Europe

-In the UK, Chicago Med premiered on March 20, 2016, on Universal Channel in the United Kingdom and Ireland.
+In the United Kingdom, Chicago Med premiered on March 20, 2016, on Universal Channel in the United Kingdom and Ireland.
 The second season aired on October 23, 2016.
 Since the fifth season, it has aired on Sky Witness.

-In Australia, the series debuted on November 23, 2016, on the Nine Network.

 In Romania, the series debuted on February 16, 2017, on the channel Diva under the title "Camera de gardă" (The guard room).
 The sixth season premiered on March 7, 2021.

+Oceania

+In Australia, the series debuted on November 23, 2016, on the Nine Network.